 Religion as an Object of Philosophical Knowledge

 Manual of the Science of Religion included Chantepie’s lectures and his efforts to counter the arguments of those who criticized the possibility of a scientific study of religion.
 He argued that religion should become an object of philosophical knowledge.
 Modern philosophy had recognized “the unity of religion in the variety of its forms” and Chantepie considered religion as a single phenomenon subject to “philosophical knowledge.”
 He credited Immanuel Kant and Friedrich Schleiermacher for providing the foundations of this knowledge although he saw George Hegel as the “true founder” given it was he who “first carried out the vast idea of realizing, as a whole, the various modes for studying religion (metaphysical, psychological, and historical), and made us see the harmony between the idea and the realization of religion” (2).
-He credited Hegel for distinguishing the various metaphysical, psychological and historical modes for studying religion.
-Chantepie’s he also distinguished between the study of the philosophy of religion and the study of the history of religion.
+He credited Hegel for distinguishing the various metaphysical, psychological, and historical modes for studying religion.
+Chantepie also distinguished between the study of the philosophy of religion and the study of the history of religion.
 He believed that the philosophy of religion is concerned with religion’s “essence” whereas the history of religion, as an empirical discipline, is concerned with “manifestations.”

 The Three Parts of the Science of Religion

 Chantepie divided the study of the science of religion into three parts.
 The first part is the philosophy of religion which included defining the idea and essence of religion as well as establishing specific categories for it.
-Chantepie held that there is an underlying essence of religion which manifested itself in various historical instances.
+Chantepie held that there is an underlying essence of religion that manifested itself in various historical instances.
 He believed it possible to examine and array these manifestations by presenting them phenomenologically.
 The second part is the history of religion, which involved collecting the “actual facts” of religion.
 Chantepie included ethnographical evidence because it, he says, provides the details of the religions of the “savage tribes, the so-called children of nature, or that part of mankind that has no history” (3).
 The third part is phenomenology which is descriptive and attempts to classify components.
 Phenomenology also meant a concentration of the manifest features of religion.
 According to Chantepie,

 “Even the outward forms of religion can only be explained from inward processes: religious acts, ideas, and sentiments are not distinguished from non-religious acts, ideas, and sentiments by any outward mark, but only by a certain inward relation.
 We must leave the accurate definition of the character of religious phenomena to philosophy, and content ourselves with classifying the most important ethnographic and historical material connected with the phenomena of religion.
 We shall not therefore attempt here an analysis of religious consciousness, but only discuss the meaning of the most important classes of religious phenomena” (4).